The Other Fellas

 Timothy Dalton (The Living Daylights, Licence to Kill)

-Here’s how the day is going to pan out:
+Here’s how the panned out:

 Sunday 25th May 2025 ‘The Other Fellas’